AUTODIAL/AutoEIS/README.md

 Please be aware that the current version is still under development and has not been formally released.
 If you find any bugs or have any suggestions, please file an [issue](https://github.com/AUTODIAL/AutoEIS/issues) or directly submit a [pull request](https://github.com/AUTODIAL/AutoEIS/pulls).
 We would greatly appreciate any contributions from the community.

 ## Installation
-The easiest way to install this package is using pip install from [pypi](https://pypi.org/project/autoeis/):
+Follow the instructions below to install AutoEIS and its dependencies:

 ### Install Julia
-The official way to install Julia (other than directly downloading the binaries from [here](https://julialang.org/downloads/)) is via [juliaup](https://github.com/JuliaLang/juliaup).
+The official way to install Julia is via [juliaup](https://github.com/JuliaLang/juliaup).
 [Juliaup](https://github.com/JuliaLang/juliaup) provides a command line interface to automatically install Julia (optionally multiple versions side by side).
 Working with [juliaup](https://github.com/JuliaLang/juliaup) is straightforward; Please follow the instructions on its GitHub [page](https://github.com/JuliaLang/juliaup).

+### Julia manual setup (not recommended)
+**We strongly recommend that you install Julia using juliaup (see [Install Julia](#install-julia)).
+If you've already done so, skip this step and go the [next](#install-autoeis-using-pip)**.
+However, if for any reason, you insist on using your own Julia installation, you need to ensure that `julia` command can be found in your `PATH` environment variable.
+You can test this by running the command `julia` in a terminal (or command prompt on Windows).
+If an error message appears stating `julia is not recognized as an internal or external command`, you need to add the path to the Julia executable to your `PATH` environment variable.
+You can find instructions on how to do this [here](https://julialang.org/downloads/platform/#windows).

 ### Install AutoEIS using [pip](https://pypi.org/project/autoeis)
 Open a terminal (or command prompt on Windows) and run the following command: